aryayudh06/Movie-Show-Analysis/README.md

-Absolutely!
-Here's your updated `README.md` with a **Prerequisites** section that includes instructions for installing MongoDB locally:
+Sure!
+Here's your updated `README.md`, now reflecting that the JWT key should be added under the `&airflow-common-env` anchor in the `docker-compose.yml` file:

 ````markdown
 # 🎬 Movie Show Analysis with Apache Airflow